 Basis Yorkshire’s young people’s project supports girls and young women up to the age of 18 living in Leeds who have experienced child sexual exploitation.
 Basis can offer one-to-one support and help accessing other agencies or appointments, including making sure your voice is heard by other professionals.
 They work with you as long as you need it and offer peer support for girls and young women that no longer need one-to-one support.
 You can refer yourself or be referred, forms available online.
 Call 0113 243 0036 or email email@example.com to enquire about referrals.

 SARSVL is the Rape Crisis Centre for Leeds offering support to all women who have been affected by sexual violence of any kind at any time in their lives.
 As well as providing support by phone and text, SARVSL offer face-to-face appointments in a women-only safe space in the city centre.
 A volunteer will listen and help you talk about how you are feeling.
 Call 0808 802 3344 (freephone) or you can text 07860022880.
-Check website for coronavirus and changes to service.
+Check website for service updates.

 Survivors West Yorkshire online support group for female survivors.